 All of our cell phones are dirty; it’s just a fact.
 A study found the number of bacteria on our phones is similar to a public toilet seat.
 So.
 Gross.
 When you’re talking to someone, use earbuds or chat with them on speaker instead of holding the phone up to your face.

 You Quit New Treatments Too Soon

-We know it’s frustrating when you don’t see immediate results, but if you use the right products and commit to treatment, you’ll see some small improvement at around four weeks, visible improvement in six to eight weeks and significant improvement after three months.
+We know it’s frustrating when you don’t see immediate results.
+Still, if you use the right products and commit to treatment, you’ll see some small improvement at around four weeks, visible improvement in six to eight weeks, and significant improvement after three months.

 You Wash Your Face TOO Often

 Washing your face too often can damage the natural protective layer of your skin — this leads to more initiation, inflammation, and acne breakouts.
 Wash twice a day.